 IaaS is a semi-finished product

-Help your customer understand you
+Help your customer understand you.

-Being able to explain is choosing
+To be able to explain it is to choose

 Force21 is a commercial consultancy for IT providers with clients in the hosting, cloud and MSP market.
 For our clients, we make a difference with new revenue growth.